Stephen Galloway

 Stephen Galloway is an American dancer known for his tenure as a principal dancer at the Ballet Frankfurt.
 He is a costume designer and has made costume for the American Ballet Theatre and the Paris Opera.
 He serves as a creative consultant and choreographer for The Rolling Stones and regularly collaborates with the Dutch fashion photographer duo Inez van Lamsweerde and Vinoodh Matadin.

 Early life

 Galloway was born in Columbia, Tennessee but moved to Erie, Pennsylvania at a young age.
-Growing up in Erie, he was part of a neighborhood program created by Martin Luther King Jr. that provided dance (via Erie Bayfront Ballet), and art classes (via Culture House), to the local children.
+Growing up in Erie, he was part of a neighborhood program created by local African American leaders and city officials, named in honor of Martin Luther King Jr., that provided dance (via Erie Bayfront Ballet), and art classes (via Culture House), to the local children.
 Galloway, along with the other boys in the program, were asked to join the dance class that sought more participation from the boys.
 Despite the lack of previous formal training, his natural talent in dance caught the attention of the instructors and Galloway was subsequently asked to join the most advanced dance class in the program, further spiking his interest in dance.
 He enrolled at the ballet school and graduated from Strong Vincent High school with a scholarship in the arts.